contour-terminal/contour/README.md

 #### Compile

 You can use cmake presets to compile contour.
 The full list of available presets can be seen using `cmake --list-presets`.
 To compile release build for linux or MacOs use `linux-release` or `macos-release` accordingly.
-FreeBSD users can use `linux-release` or configure cmake manually.
+FreeBSD and OpenBSD users can use `linux-release` or configure cmake manually.

 ```sh
 cmake --preset linux-release